 Hevo Data is a No-Code Data Pipeline that offers a faster way to move data from 150+ Data Sources including Apache Kafka, Kafka Confluent Cloud, and other 40+ Free Sources, into your Data Warehouse to be visualized in a BI tool.
 You can use Hevo’s Data Pipelines to replicate the data from your Apache Kafka Source or Kafka Confluent Cloud to the Destination system.
 Hevo is fully automated and hence does not require you to code.

 Want to take Hevo for a spin?
 SIGN UP for a 14-day Free Trial and experience the feature-rich Hevo suite first hand.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+You can also have a look at the unbeatable Hevo Pricing that will help you choose the right plan for your business needs.

 Share your experience of learning about Kafka Topic Partition Creation, Working & Efficient Strategies in the comments section below!